foodcoops/foodcoops.github.io/demo.md

 ## Main version

-At this moment, there is no official demonstration of the main Foodsoft site.
+At this moment, there is no official demonstration of the main Foodsoft software.
 In the meantime, you could try the
 <a href="https://foodsoft-translation.herokuapp.com/" rel="nofollow">installation used for translating</a>.